 The New York Declaration on Forests has not delivered, while the Great Green Wall and the African Forest Landscape Restoration Initiative (AFR100) are over-pledged but under-implemented.
 NbS have led to conflict with communities over land and some countries to think planting trees absolves them from decarbonizing their economies.
 But as our climate goals require the availability of natural carbon sinks, it’s lucky there are NbS that look after human rights and local livelihoods – and build resilience, store carbon, protect biodiversity.

-Dr. Gerrit Hansen is program director in the field of climate change at the Robert Bosch Stiftung.
-The Foundation promotes a regenerative world, in which life and livelihoods are sustained by a just transition of land use – in keeping with the United Nations’ Sustainable Development Goals and the Paris Agreement.
+The Robert Bosch Stiftung promotes a regenerative world, in which life and livelihoods are sustained by a just transition of land use – in keeping with the United Nations’ Sustainable Development Goals and the Paris Agreement.

 Successful NbS empower locals – in grassroots groups, villages, towns, sub-national administrations – to design and participate in land restoration.
 For example, the Global Landscapes Forum is the largest knowledge-led platform on sustainable landscapes.
 It is building a global community of practitioners (GLFx), whose local chapters bring stake-holders together, online or offline.
 They mobilize the local community and coordinate projects – growing trees and hedges, or restoring watersheds and grasslands, or both.